UniStuttgart-VISUS/Maximum-entropy-and-quantized-metric-models-for-absolute-category-ratings/README.md

 In this supplemental material we provide more details on the models that we evaluated in the main document as well as the source code used to compute the models.

+## Files and references that should be cited for their usage
+ACR_Modeling.m Matlab code.
+Please cite paper Saupe, D., Rusek, K., Hägele, D., Weiskopf, D., & Janowski, L., Maximum entropy and quantized metric models for absolute category ratings, IEEE Signal Processing Letters 31 (2024) p.
+2970-2974.
+KonIQ-10k.csv Dataset.
+Please cite paper Hosu, V., Lin, H., Sziranyi, T., & Saupe, D., KonIQ-10k: An ecologically valid database for deep learning of blind image quality assessment, IEEE Transactions on Image Processing 29 (2020) p.
+4041-4056.
+VQEG-HDTV.csv Dataset.
+Please cite Video Quality Experts Group, Report on the validation of video quality models for high definition video content, https://vqeg.org/projects/hdtv/. gsd_prob_vectors.csv.
+Please cite Nawała, J., Janowski, L., Ćmiel, B., Rusek, K., & Pérez, P., Generalized score distribution: A two-parameter discrete distribution accurately describing responses from quality of experience subjective experiments, IEEE Transactions on Multimedia 25 (2022) p.
+6090-6104.

+## Code
+The code is given in the form of a single Matlab file ACR_Modeling.m.
+The program reads either one of the two datasets KonIQ-10k or VQEG-HDTV and then computes the maximum entropy and quantized metric models for all the ACR distributions in the datasets.
+This reproduces (among other things) the values in the columns for AIC and G-test in Tables I and II of the paper.
+The user can selects the dataset (KonIQ-10k or VQEG-HDTV) in the code and also which one of the distribution types shall be taken into account.
+The program produces as output a protocol that lists the progress of the processing, and at the end produces a figure and an output Excel file.
+The file contains for each stimulus in the dataset the stimulus-id, the ACR ratings, the model name, the model parameter values, the model probabilities for the 5 quality categories, the negative log likelihood, the gtest value, and the p-value correspondimng to the g-test, based on the chisquare distribution.

 ## Model Comparison
 In the main document, an evaluation of the different models is given where their goodness of fit is determined and prediction accuracy is measured with respect to the *VQEG HDTV* and *KonIQ-10k* datasets.
 Here, we provide a visual comparison of the models and give more details on their individual performance.